theadventuresof/JustPOS/README.md

 scroll(int) with scrollok(win,TRUE) idlok(win,TRUE) and wsetscrreg(win,0,TRUE).
 But I couldn't get it to work for lines that were not printed in the window.
 So I had to write my own.

+States----------------------------------------------------------------

+Developers reference:

+States are virtual placeholders for what is visible on the screen.
+This is so that the correct mouse events are captured at the correct times.

+get/set_state() states

+STATE = 0

+Error dialog window is visible

+STATE = 1

+The main menu is visible

+STATE = 2

+Keypad is visible on top of the main menu

+STATE = 3

+Keyboard is visible on top of the main menu

+STATE = 4

+Recall menu is visible

+STATE = 5

+Cash payment screen is visible

+BSTATE = 1

+Food menu items are drawn to the main menu

+BSTATE = 2

+Drink menu items are drawn to the main menu

+BSTATE = 3

+Mod menu items are drawn to the main menu

+BSTATE = 4

+Extra charge items are drawn to the main menu